crigroup/or_octomap_plugin/README.md

 #endif
 ```
 #### Collision Checking
 When `or_octomap` is created and enabled, `or_octomap_checker` will be set as the collision checker of OpenRAVE.
 When this is done, all collision checks get tested against the octomap before they are tested against other OpenRAVE kinbodies.
-In experiments, `fcl` collision checker is still at least ten times faster than the `or_octomap_checker`, therefore it is recommanded to load the generated octomap mesh file into OpenRAVE, and use `fcl` to make collision check.
+In experiments, `fcl` collision checker is still at least ten times faster than the `or_octomap_checker`, therefore it is recommended to load the generated octomap mesh file into OpenRAVE, and use `fcl` to make collision check.